-It is essential that children/student/staff within the school are aware that their activities on the Internet and school Network are monitored in this way.
-It is the duty of school staff to inform them of this issue.
+It is essential that children & staff within the school are aware that their activities on the Internet and school Network are monitored in this way.
+It is the duty of school to imform staff to inform them that this is the case.
 Where children have used such digital devices inappropriately whether at home or in school, teachers or other school staff can record their concerns on CPOMS.
-This will be closely monitored by the Computing Lead and the SLT Team.
+This will be closely monitored by the Computing Lead and the DHT.